tomal00/shara/README.md

 # **Desktop application**

 The desktop application allows the user to upload images, change account's name or avatar and take screenshots, which are immediately uploaded.
 It utilizes the [Electron framework](https://www.electronjs.org/).
-In order to use the application the user must first log in to an account and then one can either upload an image via button in the menu or take a screenshot via option in the **tray** menu.
+In order to use the application the user must first log in to an account and then one can either upload an image via button in the menu or take a screenshot via option in the tray menu or via keyboard shortcut (Command or CTRL + ALT + P).

 #### App menu
 ![menu](readme-images/desktop-menu.png)